meltano/handbook/src/_engineering/dev_standards.md

 This page is a resource for development standards across all Meltano products and Meltano code repos.

 ## General Standards

 The definition of done for any increment of work should always include:

-1. Docs meet or exceed documentation standards (in [Docs section](#Documentation_Standards) below)
+1. Docs meet or exceed documentation standards (in [Docs section](#documentation-standards) below).
-1. Code meets the standards for the respective language (documented in sections below).
+2. Code meets the standards for the respective language (documented in sections below).
-1. Code is sufficiently tested
+3. Code is sufficiently tested.

 An iterative approach _does not_ mean that docs and tests can be saved for a later iteration.
 To save time, it's generally a good practice to write docs and tests before writing the code.